 - Team marketing, which promotes individual sports teams; and

 - Product marketing, which uses sporting events or teams to promote other products or services.

-Sports marketing is a great way to reach out to potential customers who are passionate about sports.
+Sports marketing management is a great way to reach out to potential customers who are passionate about sports.
 It can also be used to build brand awareness and create an association between your product and the positive values of sport, such as teamwork, dedication, and fair play.
-If you’re thinking of using sports marketing for your business, there are a few things you should keep in mind:
+If you’re thinking of using sports marketing for your own business, there are a few things you should keep in mind:

 - Who is your target audience?

 - What type of sports do they like?

 - What kind of message do you want to send?